HELPWorks - Hesley Enhancing Lives Programme

 HELPWorks encompasses a number of key components which all inter-link.
 They include:

-• The Hesley Enhancing Lives Programme (HELP) – a modern, ethical approach to positive behavioural support, based on the principles of Therapeutic Crisis Intervention (TCI) and Applied Behavioural Analysis (ABA).
-HELP teaches us to recognise that our actions and reactions powerfully shape the emotional well-being and development of those
+• The Hesley Enhancing Lives Programme (HELP) – a modern, ethical approach to positive behavioural support, based on the principles of Therapeutic Crisis Intervention (TCI).
+HELP teaches us to recognise that our actions and reactions powerfully shape the emotional well-being and development of those we support.

 • The Values of the Group – of being person-centred, outcome focused and quality driven – and of being intent on keeping those who live in our services safe – and happy.